racket/racket/racket/src/cs/README.txt

      - The Racket "thread" layer provides `start-atomic` and `end-atomic` to prevent Racket-thread swaps.

+       In a Racket parallel thread (as opposed to a coroutine thread), `start-atomic` will block and send its continuation over to a coroutine thread.
+A balancing `end-atomic` will send the continuation back.

        These are the same operations as provided by `ffi/unsafe/atomic`.

-     - Disabling Chez Scheme interrupts will also disable Racket thread swaps, since a thread swap via engines depends on a timer interrupt --- unless something explicitly blocks via the Racket thread scheduler, such as with `(sleep)`.
+     - Disabling Chez Scheme interrupts will also disable Racket coroutine thread swaps, since a thread swap via engines depends on a timer interrupt (unless something explicitly blocks via the Racket thread scheduler, such as with `(sleep)`, but that generally would be bad).

-       Disable interrupts for atomicity only at the Rumble level where no Racket-level callbacks are not involved.
-Also, beware that disabling interrupts will prevent GC interrupts.
+       Disable interrupts for atomicity only at the Rumble level where Racket-level callbacks are not involved and where no atomicity with respect to Racket parallel threads is needed.
+Also, beware that disabling interrupts will prevent GC interrupts; that turns out to be the main reason that layers on top of Rumble may need disable interrupts.

-       The Racket "thread" layer provides `start-atomic/no-interrupts`
+       The Racket "thread" layer provides `start-atomic/no-gc-interrupts`
-       and `end-atomic/no-interrupts` for both declaring atomicity at the Racket level and turning off Chez Scheme interrupts.
+       and `end-atomic/no-gc-interrupts` for both declaring atomicity at the Racket level and turning off Chez Scheme interrupts.
 The combination is useful for implementing functionality that might be called in response to a GC and might also be called by